 Georgia Tech Provost and Vice President Michael E. Thomas and the Emory Dean of Medicine Thomas J. Lawley established an Advisory Committee of Georgia Tech and Emory faculty to address new opportunities in biomedical engineering.
+Don Giddens arrives from Johns Hopkins (where he chaired the College of Engineering) and returns to Georgia Tech, where he chairs the Georgia Tech/Emory Advisory Committee on Biomedical Engineering (BME) over the summer.
 The Committee met initially on June 2, 1997 and was charged to develop a set of recommendations for an innovative and unique Department of Biomedical Engineering that is joint with Georgia Tech and Emory and that will enable both institutions to maximize research and educational opportunities in fields of intersecting biomedical interest.

 That same year (1997), the Department of Biomedical Engineering is approved and Don Giddens is named as inaugural Department Chair.

-First 5 students enroll in PKU joint program.
+First five students enroll in the new Georgia Tech-Emory-Peking University joint biomedical engineering Ph.D. program.

 The Biomedical Research and Opportunities Society was founded in 2010 and went on to become Georgia Tech's "Best New Organization" for the academic year.

-The Georgia Institute of Technology and Emory University have selected Ravi V. Bellamkonda, a prominent biomedical scientist and engineer, to chair their joint department of biomedical engineering.
-He begun as chair of the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech and Emory University in July.
+The Georgia Institute of Technology and Emory University selects Ravi V. Bellamkonda, a prominent biomedical scientist and engineer, to chair the Wallace H. Coulter Department of Biomedical Engineering.
+He begins his term as chair in July.

-C. Ross Ethier becomes interim chair for the Wallace H. Coulter Department of Biomedical Engineering at Georgia Institute of Technology and Emory University School of Medicine starting August 1, 2016.
+C. Ross Ethier becomes interim chair for the Wallace H. Coulter Department of Biomedical Engineering starting August 1, 2016.

 In September 2016, the Coulter BME undergraduate program is ranked No.1 by U.S. News and World Report.